PastryDoll/RayRay/ReadMe.md

 ## This is under development

-A PathTracer writen using RayLib\\
+A PathTracer writen using RayLib.<br>
-This implementation for now is pretty much a copy of Casey Muratori ray.cpp.
+This implementation for now is pretty much a copy of Casey Muratori ray.cpp.<br>
 ![alt text](example.png)